 Building connections in your niche is essential.
 Once you know people posting similar content you can work with them to write guests posts on their blog.
 This is a great way to get backlinks since you’ll be writing the content on their blog.
 If you have a huge article about the “best kettlebell for beginners” for example you could guest post for people in the health niche with kettlebell exercise tips.
 Building backlinks to your article and site is essential when trying to show up high in Google search results.

 I have found that if you write a comprehensive post with 2000+ words you’ll slowly start to rank up as you add more content to your site.
 Making articles full of information is easier than ever with the help of AI powered blogging tools.
 You’ll still need authority and understanding of topics but AI tools are a great way to get a first draft written.

 Also you’ll want to constantly update your pages for the most accuracy.
-I have a page about vlogging cameras and everytime a new camera fits into this category I add it to my list and make improvements.
+I have a page about vlogging cameras and every time a new camera fits into this category I add it to my list and make improvements.
 This shows Google that the content is relevant to the parent topic and that it’s an updated piece of content.